antrea-io/antrea-ui/docs/oidc.md

 * Set the Homepage URL to: `https://<ANTREA_UI_ADDRESS>`.
 * Set the Authorization callback URL to: `https://<ANTREA_UI_ADDRESS>/dex/callback`.

-After that, take note of the Client ID and generate a new new Client Secret.
+After that, take note of the Client ID and generate a new Client Secret.

 This is what the Antrea UI Helm configuration should look like: